Tofandel/prerenderer/README.md

   just in-case...
 - **Dynamic Content** - If your render routes that have content that's specific to the user viewing it or other dynamic sources, you should make sure you have placeholder components that can display until the dynamic content loads on the client-side.
-Otherwise it might be a tad weird.
+Otherwise, it might be a tad weird.

 ## Example `prerenderer` Usage

-(It's much simpler if you use `prerenderer` with [webpack](https://github.com/tribex/prerenderer-webpack-plugin) or another build system.)
+(It's much simpler if you use `prerenderer` with webpack or another build system.)

 **Input**